Guided by Leaders with the Capacity to Translate Vision into Reality

 Under Mr. Adkins’ leadership, the XenoTherapeutics team has successfully translated the first live biotherapeutic skin xenotransplant from theory to therapeutic reality.
 Today, Jon continues to lead the clinical evaluation of realSKIN® and realNERVE™ while managing the financing and logistical operations that support the research and development efforts at XenoTherapeutics.
 He has provided a crucial role in the company’s regulatory strategy, and expansion of its intellectual property portfolio and led its business development operations with both hospitals and industry partners.

 With over 20 years of experience in the life sciences industry, Jon is also a co-inventor of 6 patents in xenotransplantation and holds an MBA with an emphasis in healthcare management.
-Prior to XenoTherapeutics, Jon held multiple roles at leading medical device and biotech companies including Smith & Nephew, Zimmer Biomet, Bacterin (Now Xtant Medical), and Johnson & Johnson, and currently serves as a founding member of the board of directors at Alexis Bio, the commercial arm and partner of XenoTherapeutics Foundation.
+Prior to XenoTherapeutics, Jon held multiple roles at top medical device and biotech companies such as Smith & Nephew, Zimmer Biomet, Bacterin (now Xtant Medical), and Johnson & Johnson.
+He is also a founding member of Alexis Bio, which serves as the commercial arm and partner of XenoTherapeutics Foundation.

 Chief Financial Officer / Treasurer